apb122/Site/README.md

-# My Apps Hub (Next.js)
+# Minimal Stack Portfolio (Next.js)

-A minimalist, text-only landing page built with Next.js (App Router), TypeScript, and Tailwind CSS.
-Customize the headings, copy, and app entries to showcase your applications.
+A deliberately minimal, text-led gallery built with the Next.js App Router, TypeScript, and Tailwind CSS.
+The layout focuses on whitespace, typography, and restrained motion to foreground your applications.

+## Features
+- **Light/Dark themes** persisted with `localStorage` and respects system preference on first load.
+- **Command palette** (`Ctrl/Cmd + K`) to jump to sections or external app links.
+- **Accessible structure** with semantic landmarks, keyboard-friendly toggles, and WCAG-aware contrast.
+- **Micro-interactions** kept subtle for hover and focus states, with reduced-motion fallbacks.
+- **Responsive layout** tuned for mobile-first with max-width constraints for large screens.
+- **JSON-driven apps** list in `app/data/apps.json` for quick updates without touching components.

 ## Getting Started
 1. Install dependencies (registry access required):
    ```bash
    npm install